Harlock123/FormGen/README.md

 - **elinteractiontype** this represented the kind of interaction that will be performed valid types are
     - SHOW  will show based on trigger
     - HIDE  will hide based on trigger
-    - REQUIRED will trigger a required status on target based on trigger
+    - REQUIRED will trigger a required status on target based on trigger TODO:
-    - NOTREQUIRED will clear a required status on target based on trigger
+    - NOTREQUIRED will clear a required status on target based on trigger TODO:

 - **elvaluetrigger** This represented the associated value that will do the triggering.
 For a selection list like RADIO BUTTONS, CHECKBOXES, and DROPDOWN LISTS this represented the specific item in those lists that will be doing the triggering.
-TEXT and NARRATIVES are simple BLANK or NOT triggers, DATES are anything entered or blank triggers
+TEXT and NARRATIVES convert entered values to UPPERCASE and perform comparsions against the valuetrigger alsoconverted to uppercase, DATES are anything entered or blank triggers

 ### METHODS